Adepeju Jaiyeoba

-Adepeju Opeyemi Jaiyeoba (born November 1983) is a Nigerian social entrepreneur and activist who created the Brown Button Foundation as well as Mother's Delivery Kit which creates low cost health care options and delivery kits containing basic sterile supplies for expectant mothers in Nigeria.
+Adepeju Opeyemi Jaiyeoba (born November 1983) is a Nigerian social entrepreneur and activist.
+She created the Brown Button Foundation, which provides low cost health care options and delivery kits containing basic sterile supplies for expectant mothers in Nigeria.

 Life

-Jaiyeoba trained as a lawyer and attended Obafemi Awolowo University Ile-Ife.
-She also has background training in Business and Entrepreneurship from the University of Texas at Austin USA as well as the Coady International Institute, Canada.
+Jaiyeoba trained as a lawyer and attended Obafemi Awolowo University in Ile-Ife.
+She also studied Business and Entrepreneurship at the University of Texas at Austin.

-Jaiyeoba's mission to reduce maternal and child mortality was as a result of the death of a close friend during childbirth in 2011 and reports of another.
-She found out that 145 women die in childbirth and 2,300 children die before reaching the age of five in Nigeria.
+Jaiyeoba's mission to reduce maternal and child mortality in Nigeria began after the death of a close friend during childbirth in 2011.
+She discovered that each year, 145 women die in childbirth and 2,300 children die before reaching the age of five in the country.